-Some durability concerns noted, as they may break with frequently playing.
+Some durability concerns noted, as they may break with frequent playing.
 If you prefer sound with more bass, these may not be for you.

 It's easy to neglect changing the strings on your acoustic guitar.
 Sometimes, you simply don't notice how dull the instrument's tone has become, but more than likely, you put off changing your strings because it can be a bit of a chore.
 If you're a beginner, you might ignore the task altogether because you don't know which set of acoustic guitars strings you should get.